HipsterBrown/becoming-a-form-wizard/slides.md

 ]
 ---

-## Ingredients
+## Supplies

 - React Context
+- `useReducer` hook
-- react-router Route components
+- React-Router Route components
-- Reducer function
 - custom hook

 <!--
-What is the naive core of FlowStateProvider, before state machine refactor? react-router Route components, React Context, useReducer, custom hook
+react-router Route components, React Context, useReducer, custom hook

+If you're not familiar with React and React Router, I'll do my best to give a brief description of the concepts.
 -->

 ---